Africana Studies Courses

 AFST 145 Introduction to African Studies

 An interdisciplinary introduction to African history and culture, with consideration given to the philosophies, religions, politics, economics, social life, education, and the arts of African peoples.
 Beginning with African classical civilization, the course explores the early African presence in Asia, Europe, and the Americas, traditional African philosophies and religions, the impact of Islamic and European slavery, the experiences of colonialism, neo-colonialism and apartheid, and the ideas of twentieth-century leaders.
 We also explore the major problems of contemporary African development.
 Alternate years.
-Cross Listing: HIST 145; Staff
+CL: HIST 145; STAFF

 AFST 201 Apartheid in Kenya

 This course provides students with a history of racial discrimination and racial violence in Kenya with a special emphasis on the town, now city of Nairobi.
 The course examines pre-colonial history through to contemporary histories of ethnic violence and continued group-based discrimination.
 Students will examine archival documents, be introduced to theories including post-colonial, critical race and post-structuralist theory.
 The course aims to deal with central themes of white supremacist settler-colonialism, the racialized built environment and the reification of ethnic identity.
-Prerequisite(s): AFST 101 or AFST 145; Staff
+Prereq: AFST 101 or AFST 145; STAFF

 AFST 205 Race and Ethnic Relations